Luis Garcia Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to surrender 75 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- The Marlins rank 12th in baseball in home runs given up (75 total, 1.1 per game).

-- Garrett gets the start for the Marlins, his 13th of the season.
-He is 2-2 with a 4.10 ERA and 69 strikeouts in 63 2/3 innings pitched.
+- Luzardo makes the start for the Marlins, his 15th of the season.
+He is 5-5 with a 4.17 ERA and 89 strikeouts in 77 2/3 innings pitched.

-- The left-hander last pitched on Sunday against the Chicago White Sox, when he threw 5 1/3 scoreless innings while giving up three hits.
+- His most recent appearance came on Tuesday against the Seattle Mariners, when the lefty threw four innings, surrendering five earned runs while giving up six hits.

-- In 13 games this season, the 25-year-old has a 4.10 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.